Meeting Time: July 22, 2021 at 5:30pm PDT

 • Default_avatar

-Kevin Dumler about 3 years ago
+Kevin Dumler over 3 years ago

 I strongly support the Housing Element as proposed by staff and urge the Commission to approve it expeditiously.
 The Housing Element has sensible recommendations and policies that will make our city more sustainable and affordable, especially for those with the least means.